+Semester: II

-Year: III Semester: II Total: 5 Hrs. /week Lecture: 3 Hrs./week Tutorial: Hr./week Practical: 2 Hrs./week Lab: Hrs./week
+Lecture: 3 Hrs./week Tutorial: Hr./week

+Practical: 2 Hrs./week Lab: Hrs./week

 This course is designed to provide the knowledge and skills on formulating business plan and managing small business.
 The entire course deals with assessing, acquiring, and developing entrepreneurial attitude; skills and tools that are necessary to start and run a small enterprise.